Landgate Graduate Program

 Why choose Landgate?

 From our earliest beginnings when Western Australia’s first Surveyor General began to map the length and breadth of our great State, exploration has been part of our DNA.
-In today’s world, this means keeping innovation at our core.
-That’s why Landgate was named the most innovative government agency in 2018, and the 19th most innovative business overall, by the Australian Financial Review.
+In today’s world, this means keeping continuous improvement at our core.

 We’re also all about our people and believe that by actively living our values, every member of the Landgate team contributes to making a bold, dynamic and visionary Landgate.
 To learn more about our values and what we can offer you, check out the Life at Landgate page.